Posts contain affiliate links, see disclosure for more details.

 By the time our third child arrived, Child Trust Funds were no longer on the table.

 They had by then been replaced by Junior ISAs.
-A kiddie version of adult ISAs (which stand for Individual Savings Account).
+A Junior ISA is a kiddie version of adult ISAs (which stands for Individual Savings Account).

 And whilst Junior ISAs are just as good, if not better than Child Trust Funds, there’s no big incentive for parents to open these accounts.
 That is the government aren’t throwing £250 at kids any more.
 Shame.